 Tax policy and developments.

 As from 1 January 2020 KPMG is the independent auditor of a.s.r.
-As part of their audit process, KPMG issued a management letter in December 2021 and a 2021 Audit report in March 2022 to the EB and SB.
-In the reports, KPMG recognises the following:
+As part of their audit process, KPMG issued a management letter in December 2022 and a 2022 Audit report in March 2023 to the EB and SB.
+In the reports, KPMG notes the following:

 In addition to these topics, KPMG has also provided suggestions with a more medium to low priority.
 KPMG asks for continued vigilance to ensure these items receive continuous focus so that a.s.r. is sufficiently prepared for the future.

-a.s.r. welcomes all suggestions and is committed to follow-up on these suggestions.
+a.s.r. welcomes all suggestions and is committed to follow up on these suggestions.
 The SB was pleased with these recommendations and thanks KPMG for the audit work performed during the term of the engagement.
-The SB recognises that there were improvements made in the audit process compared to the 2020 first year audit.
-The SB will monitor the successful follow-up of the recommendations.

 At the end of the year, the SB approved the risk appetite for both a.s.r. and its supervised entities. a.s.r.’s risk appetite is based mainly on the Solvency II regime and a prudent approach to risk management translated into standards for solvency, liquidity, efficient processes and achievable returns.
 The SB was satisfied with the execution of the risk management framework.
 The level of solvency remains acceptable and adequate thanks to the organisation’s prompt and adequate response to external developments based on the chosen risk appetite and associated risk-mitigating measures.
 The risk appetite is an important criterion for the SB in making tactical and strategic decisions.
 The SB appreciates the prudent approach taken to comply with Solvency II and other regulations and regularly engages in dialogue with the EB concerning its views on the targets and intervention level relating to Solvency II ratios.

-Every six months, the SB considers the theme of customer interest based on reports, including the NPS-c report and the complaints report.
-These reports provide insight into levels of customer satisfaction.
-In 2021, the NPS-c remained stable, despite all employees working from home, at 49 and was better than the target of > 44.
-The SB was satisfied that a.s.r. goes to great lengths to deliver a good NPS-c performance.
+Every six months, the SB devotes attention to the development in customer satisfaction, based amongst others on the NPS-c report, the NPS-r report and the customer complaints report.
+The SB was satisfied that a.s.r. goes to great lengths to deliver a good NPS-c and good NPS-r performance.

 All SB members attended one or more routine consultative meetings of the Works Council.
 In addition to these routine meetings, the Works Council maintains regular contacts with the Works Council-appointed SB member, Gisella van Vollenhoven.
 The SB also greatly appreciates its bilateral dialogues with the Works Council, which on several occasions took place also with one or more members of the EB.